Quinsh/Quinsh.github.io/_posts/2024-03-23-The-Beginning.md

 I am in my 1st year of college (Grinnell College).

 I have been a little bit indecisive between pursuing a AI career and bank (but skewing towards AI).
-Currently, I have secured an internship in BTG Pactual, which is an investemnt bank in Brazil, but I feel like I should have applied to research roles.
+Currently, I have secured an internship in BTG Pactual, which is an investment bank in Brazil, but I feel like I should have applied to research roles.
 I was drawn to fintech last semester, but I feel like my true passion or motivation lies is AI/ML.

 Especially, I want to become a scientist who investigates Artificial Super Intelligence (ASI) and some deep learning / neuroscience.
 This is actually a little different from being a Data Scientist.
 I probably will need at least Masters.